 Response times may vary depending on the size or complexity of the request.
-As a result, a pattern has emerged and is quickly standardizing to let a user control the output.
+As a result, a pattern has emerged and is quickly standardizing to let a user control whether to stop or continue the output.

 The most common control is the stop icon, which allows users to pause a request mid-fetch.
 We might presume that there is a business case here to reserve server time for requests that people want to make.
 From a UX perspective, this saves the user time by allowing them to stop and re-set their prompt if they are not getting the results they expected.